n-of-one/attack_vector_2/frontend/doc/coding-recipies.md

 ## Creating a new layer type

-1. Add the type constant to `LayerType.ts`
+1. Add the type constant to `AttributeLayerType.ts`
 2. Add the type icon to `LayersPanel.tsx`
 3. Add an icon for the type in `Icon.tsx`